robotastic/trunk-recorder/README.md

 Trunk Recorder - v4.0 BETA
 =======================
-*Note: v3.3 changes the format of the config.json file.
-Modulation type, Squelch and audio levels are now set in each System instead of under a Source.
-See sample config files in the /example folder.
-Config files are also now versioned, to help catch misconfigurations.
-After you have updated your config file, add "ver": 2, to the top.
-The processing of SmartNet talkgroup numbers as also been fixed.
-The decimal talkgroup numbers will now match what is in Radio Reference.
-Please update your talkgroup.csv, if needed.*

-*Note: v3.1.1 changes from using `ffmpeg` to `fdkaac` and `sox` for compressing audio for OpenMHz.
-Both utilities can be easily installed using apt-get*

-*Note: v3.1.3 adds a dependency for `libcurl`, you can install it thru `apt-get` with `sudo apt-get install libcurl4-openssl-dev`.*

 ## Sponsors
 **Do you find Trunk Recorder and OpenMHz useful?
 Become a [Sponsor](https://github.com/sponsors/robotastic) to help support continued development and operation.**